IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/visit_talk_meetup.md

 # Museum or gallery visit, talk, or meetup

-During the course of the semester, each student must attend a professional social gathering or event (e.g. gallery opening, professional association meet-up, discussion forum) in order to conduct research for your creative process project or your future dystopia / utopia project.
-The goal of this exercise is to identify those organizations and events for professional networking and then gain experience talking informally to this community about the work that you do.
-You will need to submit a brief written description of the experience as well as the name and URL of someone you new you met.
+During the course of this semester, each student will attend a social gathering or event of your choice (e.g. museum or gallery opening, [meetup](http://meetup.com), talk, etc.) to gain ideas and/or conduct research for your creative process project or your future dystopia / utopia project.
+Write a brief description of the experience on your process website and describe how it relates to your dystopia / utopia project ideas and/or research.